Further reading

 However there are a few channels I think are higher quality.

-High production values helps this channel.
-Host Ryan can be very witty but he also says opinion stuff with no evidence to back it up so realise it’s just for entertainment not factual.
+High production values help lift this channel.
+Host Ryan can be very witty and clever but he also says some stuff with no evidence to back it up so realise it’s just for entertainment not factual.

 MC test ride videos with just engine sound.
-I love how there is no talking but often Schaff shares some truly meaningful insights via text.
-Actually a couple of paragraphs from Schaff often reveals the real weakness (or value) of a model that none of the other vlogger bike reviewers ever mention.
+I like how there is no talking and then Schaff will share some meaningful insight via text.
+Actually a couple of sentences from this rider sometimes can reveal the real weakness (or worth) of a model that none of the other vlogger bike reviewers will mention.

 If you want to know good places to ride in Australia then check this channel out.

-Touring of best roads in Japan with just engine sound.
+Touring of Japan with just engine sound.
 Shows nearly all the places I posted about when I lived there.
-(Tip – with non English channels turn on CC and set to auto translate) Consistently well paced and reasonable quality albeit with the usual flattening of the landscape that GoPro’s do.
+(Tip – with non English channels turn on CC and set to auto translate) Consistently well paced with higher quality footage albeit still with the unavoidable flattening of the landscape that GoPro’s do.